dhunstack/essentia-playlists-generation/README.md

 #### Setup

-The following parameters need to be set in the `config.py` file -
+1. The following parameters need to be set in the `config.py` file -

 - `DATA_PATH` - Root Path of the folder with all audio files.
 Current configuration supports MP3 files with 44,100 Hz sampling rate.

-MusAV dataset access can be requested [here](https://zenodo.org/records/7448344).
+2. MusAV dataset access can be requested [here](https://zenodo.org/records/7448344).

+3. Set up the virtual environment with requirements file.

+4. Install `essentia` and `essentia-tensorflow` using pip.
+Unless you're on Mac, then use the wheels [here](https://essentia.upf.edu/downloads/python-wheels/macosx/)

 ### Playlist Generators